 A meditative traditional Native American song mingles with the shimmering reflections of the golden light of the sun as it sets over Tonawanda Creek.
 The birds in the forest join the song, which ends as the last rays of the sun disappear under the horizon and night falls.

 Traurige Fröhlichkeit (Sad Happiness) owes its name to the alternation of major and minor modes, often encountered in Schubert's music.
-The introduction

 Trois fleuves (Three Rivers) is a set of three pieces, each inspired by a large European river.